New: Hosted page

 For your user to authorise a payment through the hosted page, you need to redirect them to a hosted page link you've generated.

-The hosted page link you generate needs:
+The hosted page link that you generate must include:

 • a payment id, which you receive after you create a payment.